misfits in touch:

 -

-This 5-hour immersion invites you to slow down and rediscover connection as something spacious, grounding, and nourishing where closeness can be deeply nourishing without pressure or the need to escalate.
+Save the date for this 5-hour immersion that invites you to slow down and rediscover connection as something spacious, grounding, and nourishing where closeness can be deeply nourishing without pressure or the need to escalate.
+Immerse With Us

 FAQs